phoeniX-Digital-Design/phoeniX/README.md

 | Module                        | Description                                                                  |
 | ----------------------------- | ---------------------------------------------------------------------------- |
 | `phoeniX`                     | phoeniX 32 bit RISC-V core (RV32IMF) main Verilog module                     |

+## Sample codes

+There's a set of sample RISC-V assembly codes in the `\Sample_Codes` directory.
+These codes were written and simulated using [Venus Simulator](https://marketplace.visualstudio.com/items?itemName=hm.riscv-venus) using its Visual Studio Code extension.
+Venus can also create the HEX output file of the assembly code which will be needed to be given to the core, in the instruction memory.

+## Instruction Memory Generator

+There's a python script in this directory which is written to create a `.mem`,`.txt` or a `.hex` file as an instruction memory for the phoeniX core, from the output HEX file of the Venus Simulator.
+The script works with the following steps:

+1) Write, simulate and modify your assembly code in Venus simulator.
+2) In 'VENUS OPTIONS' select 'Assembly' and save the output file as a text file. (save the output in the python script directory)
+3) Enter the created text file name.
+4) Enter the output file (instruction memory) name.
+5) Output file created is the instruction memory and can be given to testbench. (output is also generated in the same directory)